dillonschultz93/pasta-ds/docs/core/050-Foundations/010-Foundations-Lexicon.md

 Other categories of tokens can be used.
 They are explicit intermediates that help to guarantee Pasta Zero Information Loss Rule.

-### Pasta Tokens
+### Raw Tokens

-Pasta or Raw tokens, or Pasta Tokens, are the tokens before they are translated to the platform's specific equivalent.
+Raw tokens, or Pasta Tokens, are the tokens before they are translated into their platform's specific equivalent.

 ### Resolving